Skip to Content Top

 Snails

 Snails are fascinating creatures belonging to the class Gastropoda within the phylum Mollusca.
 They are characterized by their coiled shells, which are formed from calcium carbonate and serve as a protective home.
 Snails inhabit a wide range of environments, from terrestrial to aquatic, and they can be found on every continent except Antarctica.
-Here's a more comprehensive overview of snails:
+Here's an overview of snails:

 Types of Snails